stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

 How to get down what I wished to remove would be difficult, but I could probably hook its movable fastener in my coat collar and carry it like a knapsack.
 Again I wondered whether the lock would be undamaged.
 That I could repeat each familiar motion I had not the least doubt.
-But I hoped the thing would not scrape or creak&mdash;and that my hand could work it properly.
+But I hoped the thing would not scrape or creak--and that my hand could work it properly.

   Even as I thought these things I had taken the torch in my mouth and begun to climb.
 The projecting locks were poor supports; but as I had expected, the opened shelf helped